Muzan67/Muzan67/README.md

 Full Stack Web Developer
 _____________________________________________________________________________________________________________________________________________
-I am a Full Stack Web Developer and graduate from Columbia University Engineering Boot Camp, which has given me the foundation and tools to be both a Frontend and Backend Developer.
+I am a Full Stack Web Developer, graduate from Columbia University Engineering Boot Camp which has given me the foundation and tools to be both a Frontend and Backend Developer.
 I am developing while reinforcing newly developed skills and technologies which include HTML5, JavaScript, CSS, JQuery, Express.js, React.js, Node.js, responsive web design and applications, agile methodology, computer science, database theory, MongoDB, and MySQL.

 I am also certified as an Amazon Web Service Cloud Practitioner which allows me to work with the AWS Cloud Management Console to access a broad collection of resources and services while managing information to perform AWS related tasks